Best cities to visit in Italy – essential read before your next trip

 You might think the main reason to jet off to Florence is for the architectural Renaissance-aged masterpieces, but that’s where you’re wrong.
 Florence has quite a few specialties when it comes to food, not just architecture.
 While you’re there be sure to try cantucci, a biscotti treat made with almonds and olive oil.
 Also, there is no shortage of things to do in Florence for the eager tourist.

 Another delicacy is bistecca alla Fiorentina, a T-bone steak that is typically larger than the plate it sits on.
 This huge slab of meat is traditionally served rare, so don’t offend the Italian staff by ordering it well done.
 After your meal stop for a gelato, but try to find a low-key shop that makes it in small batches.
+Florence’s rich blend of culinary delights and architectural treasures make it an essential stop on any Italy tour.

 Best cities in Northern Italy